 Start with a cohort study.
 What you’re looking for: See if a change in offer causes conversions to increase for a cohort over 30 days.

 For your test, you’ll need:

-To export a list of affiliates, go to Manage > Affiliates, and click Export All at the top of the page.
+To export a list of affiliates, go to Manage > Affiliates, and click Export at the top right of the affiliate list.
 You can pull your 20 from here.